MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 >[!NOTE]
 > When using *Text to Speech*, the text must be entered in the language selected for the Call queue.
 The system doesn't perform translation.

-Teams provides default music to callers while they are *on hold in a queue*.
+Teams provides default music to callers while they're *on hold in a queue*.

 - The default music supplied in Teams Call queues is free of any royalties payable by your organization.
 - If you want to play a specific audio file, choose **Play an audio file** and upload an MP3, WAV, or WMA file.